pneycho/pneycho/README.md

 <h2 align="center">Hi 👋, I'm Shreyan.</h2>

 I mostly dabble in signal, image and video processing (quality assessment), computer vision, data science, natural language processing, art and anatomy.
-Currently working on satellite data products in both the geometry and radiometry aspects.
+Currently working on satellite data products (i.e, raw binary transmitted data to proper multi-band images with metadata) in both the geometry and radiometry aspects of it.

-## Current Work
+## Current Projects
 As a personal project, I am trying to build a image-processing tool with GIS support.
 Somewhere between Photoshop and QGIS, but with a better UI.
-ImagePy is close, but its focused on bio-image analysis, so...
+ImageJ and  ImagePy are close, but their main focus is on bio-image analysis, so...

 ## Contact
-I do check [LinkedIn](https://www.linkedin.com/in/shreyansanyal/) messages.
+I check [LinkedIn](https://www.linkedin.com/in/shreyansanyal/) messages pretty frequently.